rosefrancis-tech/work-day-scheduler/README.md

 This website can be used to schedule your work day events.

 ## Introduction
-This website is a simple calendar application that allows a user to save events for each hour of the day.
+This website is a simple calendar application that allows a user to save events for each hour of a work day from 9am in the morning to 5pm in the evening.
 This app will run in the browser and feature dynamically updated HTML and CSS powered by jQuery.
+Other tools used are moment.js, iconic and fontawesome.

 ## User Story
 <details>